jszady/buy-sell/README.md

 # Buy-Sell

-Welcome to PropertyPlus, an app that makes payments and property management easy!
+Welcome to Buy-Sell, a website that makes buying and selling cars easy!

 ## Login or Register